c3333/cpp-docs.de-de/docs/mfc/reference/csliderctrl-class.md

 ### <a name="parameters"></a>Parameter

-*nGröße*<br/>
+*nSize*<br/>
-Die neue Seitengröße des Schiebereglersteuerelements.
+Die neue Seitengröße des Schieberegler-Steuer Elements.

 ### <a name="return-value"></a>Rückgabewert